Do You Need Pesos in Cancun? Cancun Currency Guide for 2025

 Want to save money on your trip to Cancun?
 Here are a few Cancun tips to help you keep costs down:

-- When given the option, pay in pesos: When paying at restaurants or stores in Cancun, you’ll likely be given the option to pay in pesos or USD (even when paying with a credit card).
-Always choose pesos, as you’ll get a better exchange rate.
+- Always pay in pesos: When paying at restaurants or stores in Cancun, you’ll likely be given the option to pay in pesos or USD (even when paying with a credit card).
+Always pay in pesos, as this will typically end up costing less with the conversion rate.

 - Decline the currency conversion rate at the ATM: When withdrawing cash from an ATM, you’ll be asked if you want to accept the ATM’s currency conversion rate.
 Always decline this option and instead you’ll be charged at the official exchange rate from your bank.